proc7ts/fun-events/README.md

 ### `once()`

-Registers an event consumer the will be notified on the next event at most once.
+Registers an event consumer that will be notified on the next event at most once.

 `EventIterest`